gvwilson/sensibleadventures/iffy/iffy.md

 which was it going to be?*

 *So Iffy stayed, but not the ecosuit.
-Uncle Jack sold it almost as soon as they got back to Rothera.
+Uncle Jack had two pairs,
+eights over fives,
+but the Aussie across the table had three sixes.
-"You're going to outgrow it anyway," he growled impatiently over her tearful protests.
+"You were going to outgrow it anyway," he snapped impatiently over her tearful protests when she found out it was gone.
 "Gotta pay for your keep somehow."*

-*He would have sold the book tucked into the suit as well if Aunt Naggie hadn't misplaced it until he forgot about it.
+*He would have gambled away the book tucked into the suit as well if Aunt Naggie hadn't misplaced it until he forgot about it.
 It had belonged to Third when she was Iffy's age, and to Second before that,